krychu/wfc/Readme.md

 Run `wfc.c` to see available options.

-At the moment the build has been configured / tested for a Mac.
+At the moment the build has been configured / tested on a Mac.

 # Gallery